ACE inhibitors and ARBs typically cause fewer severe side effects than older blood pressure medication classes.

-Individual response varies significantly, making personalized medical consultation essential for optimal treatment
+Individual response varies significantly, so personalized medical consultation is essential for finding the optimal treatment.

 The good news is that newer blood pressure medications offer better side effect profiles than older options.
 While no medication is completely free of potential adverse effects, some classes demonstrate remarkably low rates of treatment discontinuation due to intolerable symptoms.
 Doctronic's AI-powered consultations can help you understand your options and work with healthcare providers to find the most suitable treatment approach.